Fellowship Basics

 Virtual fellows may make use of all resources in the Linda Hall Library’s digital collections.
 They may also request additional scans through the Library’s online catalog in accordance with the following guidelines:

-• Fellows may request scans of entire books, journals, or conference proceedings published in 1927 or earlier, as well as other resources that are in the public domain (e.g., government documents).
+- Fellows may request scans of entire books, journal issues, or conference proceedings published over 95 years ago, as well as other resources that are in the public domain (e.g., federal government documents).

-• Books, journals, and conference proceedings published in 1928 or later cannot be digitized in their entirety due to copyright restrictions.
+- Books, journals, and conference proceedings not in the public domain cannot be digitized in their entirety due to copyright restrictions.
 However, fellows can request scans of specific chapters, articles, or sections of these materials.

 Click here for additional information about the Library’s digitization policies.